charmoniumQ/PROBE/docs/benchmark_suite/README.md

 }{
   \includegraphics[width=0.45\textwidth]{generated/pca1.pdf}
 }
+\caption{
-\caption{Benchmarks, clustered agglomeratively into 20 subsets using standardized performance features.
+  Benchmarks, clustered agglomeratively into 20 subsets using standardized performance features.
   These axes show only two dimensions of a high-dimensional space.
-We apply PCA \emph{after} computing the clusters, in order to project the data into a 2D plane.}
+We apply PCA \emph{after} computing the clusters, in order to project the data into a 2D plane.
+  \textcolor{myred}{See \Cref{fig:dendrogram-full} for a bigger version that includes all benchmarks.}
+}
 \label{fig:benchmark}
 \end{figure*}